Governor's Arts Award Categories

-Individual Arts Patron Award:
+Individual Arts Champion Award:

 Recognizes a New Hampshire resident who has made a significant contribution to the support of the arts in New Hampshire.
 Contributions may include donations of money, time, goods, or services that over time have significantly increased support for the arts.